nmandery/batyr/MANUAL.md

 # batyr Manual

-This application is a server for on-demand synchronization of vector datasources to a PostgreSQL/PostGIS database.
+This application is a server for on-demand synchronisation of vector datasources to a PostgreSQL/PostGIS database.
-It offers JSON-based HTTP REST webservice which may be called by external application to trigger the synchronization of geodata into a PostgreSQL database.
+It offers JSON-based HTTP REST webservice which may be called by external application to trigger the synchronisation of geodata into a PostgreSQL database.

 The name "batyr" originates from an asian elephant who lived in a zoo in Kazakhstan.
 This elephant was claimed of being able to speak with a vocabulary of about 20 words.
-This ability and the fact that the official logo of the PostgreSQL also being an elephant made the name of the animal someaht fitting for an application which main purpose is communicating with remote datasources to read their data into a PostgresQL database.
+This ability and the fact that the official logo of the PostgreSQL also being an elephant made the name of the animal somewhat fitting for an application which main purpose is communicating with remote datasources to read their data into a PostgresQL database.
 For more information on this elephant refer to the corresponding [Wikipedia article](https://en.wikipedia.org/wiki/Batyr).

-## The synchronization process
+## The synchronisation process

-The synchronization process can be divided into six steps:
+The synchronisation process can be divided into six steps:

 1. batyr creates a new temporary table in the database which uses the same schema definition as the target table.
 2. data is pulled from the source and gets written to the new temporary table.